TcMenu/SimpleCollections/README.md

 # SimpleCollections for Arduino and mbed summary

-Dave Cherry / TheCodersCorner make this library available for you to use.
+Dave Cherry / TheCodersCorner.com make this library available for you to use.
 It takes me significant effort to keep all my libraries current and working on a wide range of boards.
 Please consider making at least a one off donation via the sponsor button if you find it useful.

 This library provides a btree-list implementation that can be used as a straight list, but it is always associative.
 BtreeList works on a very wide range of boards from Uno right up to most mbed devices.
 It's benefit for library writers especially is the very wide range of devices it can target with low memory requirements on the smallest of boards.